 Active Substrate

 Active Substrates are those substrates that can lower the pH level of the tank water.
-We want active substrate for shrimp species that prefer a low pH level in the tank.
+We want an active substrate for shrimp species that prefer a low pH level in the tank.
 In most cases, these are caridina shrimps like crystal shrimp, tiger shrimp, etc.

 Here are some of the popular active substrates for caridina shrimps: